 ImmuneBytes published a comprehensive list of all the crypto attacks that happened last year, read the full article here.

 One might ask, what could be the reason for the rising number of hacks?
-We say, one among the many notable reasons is the lack of credibility given to third-party security audits and the reliance of the DeFi industry on unaudited code.
+We say, one of the many notable reasons is the lack of credibility given to third-party security audits and the reliance of the DeFi industry on unaudited code.

 “Auditing is not a silver bullet, and not all audits are equal, but it is a crucial step for any DeFi contracts before deployment.”

 In simple terms, a DeFi audit is a comprehensive assessment of the code by professionals to point out the potential threats in your smart contract.
 There are several threats that a DeFi application is exposed to, such as re-entrancy attacks, DoS attacks, front-running, etc, which can be mitigated if the code is audited.
 Audits help to detect uneven and unexpected vulnerabilities of smart contracts before project deployment and therefore, prevent DeFi hacks.